19 Things To Do In York That You Need To Try

-York has to be the most popular city in Yorkshire, maybe even the UK when it comes to tourism.
-With a range of things to do, it’s hard to device where to start.
-Whether you’re visiting the city for the first time or live here and want to be a tourist for the day here at The Yorkshireman we’ve created a roundup of the 50 best things to do in York that you have to try in your life.
+York has to be the most popular city in Yorkshire, maybe even the UK, when it comes to tourism.
+With a range of things to do, it’s hard to decide where to start.
+And, after a long, dark winter, you might be looking to make the most of the summer months.
+Whether you’re visiting the city for the first time or live here and want to be a tourist for the day, we’ve created a roundup of the best things to do in York this summer to help you plan your trip.

-From heritage activities such as learning about the city’s Viking past to visiting one of its many pubs, restaurants and bars – you could do something different on each trip to the city.
-If you think you’ve got something to add that we haven’t covered give us a shout and we’ll add it to the ultimate bucket list of activities.
+From heritage activities such as learning about the city’s Viking past & walking the historic York walls to visiting one of its many pubs, restaurants and bars.
+There is so much to do that you could do something different on each trip to the historic Yorkshire city.
+So, let’s jump in and learn all about what the city has to offer.

 1. Take a stroll along the River Ouse